udacity/DevOps_Microservices/README.md

 That's about it!
 When working with kubernetes, you may need to install some other libraries, but these instructions will set you up with an environment that can build and deploy Docker containers.

+To test out hadolint locally, change to directory that has a Dockerfile, and type the following command: `hadolint Dockerfile`.
+Nothing will happen if there is no error.
+If there is errors or warnings then hadolint will print that out.

 ## Creating a Lambda function

 1. `sam init` Creates a new SAM template project locally in your environment.
 Make sure you are in the folder in which you like the lambda function to be built.